-Today’s smartphone devices dominate in the technology market of communications.
-Majority of us use devices from IPhone, Samsung and a number of other Android based brands.
-All these devices from different companies look very alike.
-But just a decade ago the market of communication devices was way more diverse.
+Today’s smart mobile phone devices dominate the communications technology market.
+The majority uses devices from iPhone, Samsung and several other Android-based brands.
+But just a decade ago, the communication market was way more diverse.
 There also were such Giants as Nokia, Motorola and Sony.
 But now, you probably won’t find these suppliers on the market.
 What happened to them?
 Why did they disappear?

 - Nokia’s technology was inferior to Apple’s

 An assistant professor in strategic management at Aalto University Tim O. Vuori and a professor of Strategy at INSEAD Singapore Qui Huy led a qualitative research.
 The results of the study were published in the 2015 paper Distributed Attention and Shared Emotions in the Innovation Process: How Nokia Lost the Smartphone Battle, where they came to conclusion:

 Nokia’s ultimate fall can be put down to internal politics.
 In short, Nokia people weakened Nokia people and thus made the company increasingly vulnerable to competitive forces.
 When fear permeated all levels, the lower rungs of the organization turned inward to protect resources, themselves and their units, giving little away, fearing harm to their personal careers.
 Top managers failed to motivate the middle managers with their heavy-handed approaches, and they were in the dark with what was really going on.